CrayLabs/SmartSim/doc/experiment.rst

 When creating a ``BatchSettings`` object via the ``Experiment.create_batch_settings()`` function, the appropriate ``BatchSettings`` object will be return based on what WLM you initialized the experiment with.
+See here to view the list of offered RunSettings WLM objects.

 ===========
  Initialize